 Buying a Small Tractor for Your Horse Farm

-Compact farm tractors can do many jobs around your horse property. iStock/Vandervelden
+Compact farm tractors can do many jobs around your horse property. iStock

-Smaller stables might be able to get away with utility vehicles, four-wheelers or golf carts as workhorses.
-Others need a tractor for spreading manure, plowing snow, harvesting or moving hay, spreading seed or fertilizer, and more.
+Smaller stables might be able to get away with utility vehicles, four-wheelers, or golf carts as workhorses.
+Others need tractors on their horse farm for spreading manure, plowing snow, harvesting or moving hay, spreading seed or fertilizer, and more.
 Tractors are versatile, making it possible for them to double as mowers.

 Lucrative discounts and financing incentives make it easy to step up to or replace an existing tractor.
 Like power tools, there is a difference in quality between consumer- and commercial-use models.